pauldambra/pauldambra.github.io/_posts/2018-01-29-is-where-we-are-going-where-we-are-going.md

 In reality you aren't given random tickets to work on (or at least for your sake I hope not).
 Instead, with what we all know right now some group of us choose what to work on next.

-You're being pointed randomly but instead probably in roughly the right direction.
+You're not being pointed randomly but instead in roughly the right direction.

 Taking the cyclist example again - If you can stop and re-assess your roughly correct destination you'll get there eventually but you'll still take longer than a cyclist that has better directions provided than you.